Skip to content

 test: path/to/test/root/qualified.testsuite.ClassName#testMethod

-The path to test root is a relative path from the step’s working directory.
+The path to the test root is a relative path from the step’s working directory.
 If not specified, this is the job’s working directory, in which case it must include the repository name.

 junit/params@v1